-Meltingly tender slow cooker lamb curry in a flavorful and spicy coconut sauce.
-You can cook the lamb curry in advance; it is even better when reheated.
+This meltingly tender slow cooker lamb curry with coconut milk is easy to make and delicious!
+You can make it in advance; it is even better when reheated.

-This rich slow cooker lamb curry is probably the best Indian lamb curry recipe I’ve ever cooked.
-The meat is incredibly tender, and the coconut milk sauce is packed with flavors.
+This rich slow cooker lamb curry with coconut milk is probably the best Indian lamb curry recipe Iโve ever cooked.
+The meat is incredibly tender, and the coconut milk sauce is full of flavor.

 Are you looking for more lamb in the slow cooker recipes?
-We have lots of them: Lamb Shanks in the Slow Cooker (with Red Wine Gravy), Slow Cooker Lamb Ragu, Lamb Casserole in the Slow Cooker, Shoulder of Lamb in the Slow Cooker, and Slow Cooker Lamb Chops.
+We have lots of them: Lamb Shanks in the Slow Cooker or Slow Cooker Lamb Ragu.

 Recipe ingredients

-- Liquids: One cup of coconut milk (preferably full-fat) and ½ cup of lamb, beef, or chicken stock (preferably low sodium).
+Liquids: One cup of coconut milk (preferably full-fat) and ยฝ cup of lamb, beef, or chicken stock (preferably low sodium).

-How to make lamb curry in the slow cooker?
+How to make coconut lamb curry in the slow cooker?

 - Prepare the meat: Remove the excess fat (1), debone the meat (if required), and cut it into even-sized cubes (2).
 Dry, flour, and season the pieces (3).